8 MONTHLY SCREENINGS | TOWN HALL THEATER, MIDDLEBURY

 SERIES PASSES & TICKETS

 All eight films in the MNFF Selects series will screen at Town Hall Theater in Middlebury.
-A Selects Series Pass – highly recommended – is available for $105 and makes a great holiday gift!
-Purchase passes through Town Hall Theater online, by phone at 802-382-9222 and in the box office (Mon-Sat noon-5pm).
+A Selects Series Pass – highly recommended – is available for $105.
+Purchase passes online, and at Town Hall Theater by phone at 802-382-9222 and in the box office (Mon-Sat noon-5pm).

 Toni Morrison: The Pieces I Am